justinjest/python-essentials/assignments/01IntroToPython.md

 This assignment uses a Python tool for automated testing, called PyTest.
 You installed it when you set up the python_homework folder.
 You'll code a series of functions.
 PyTest will validate whether your code is correct.
 To run the test:

-- Change to the python_homework folder.
+- Change to the python_homework/assignment1 folder.
 - Type `code .` to bring up VSCode for this folder.
-- Start a terminal session within VSCode and enter the command
+- Start a git bash terminal session within VSCode and enter the command (you can make git bash the default using ctl-shift-p and setting the `Terminal: Select Default Profile`)

 ```bash
 pytest -x assignment1-test.py